AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 SR-22s

 An SS-R2 is a certificate of financial responsibility that shows you are meeting the state’s minimum insurance requirements.
-An SS-R2 is required in the following situations:
+You’ll need an SR-22 in Texas in the following situations:

 • You have a suspended driver’s license due to a car crash.